nervosnetwork/rfcs/rfcs/0052-extensible-udt/0052-extensible-udt.md

 ### Owner Mode Update

-As described in RFC sUDT, If an input cell in the current transaction uses an input lock script with the same script hash as the owner lock script hash, the `is_owner_mode` will be set to true.
+As described in RFC sUDT, if an input cell in the current transaction uses an input lock script with the same script hash as the owner lock script hash, the `is_owner_mode` will be set to true.
 In xUDT, this rule is updated by the following rule: